 How much does a massage treatment cost?

 An initial consultation and full-body treatment, lasting 45 minutes costs £45.
-For subsequent treatment appointments can be booked for 30 or 45 minutes.
+For subsequent treatments appointments can be booked for 30, 45 or 60 minutes.

 What can I expect on arrival for my appointment?